-'''

-2 - Manage DCPs for locally attached Drives
+2 - Manage DCPs for locally attached Drives...1 - Create a new DCP iii.
+Configure libraries by selecting:

-'''

-...
-1 - Create a new DCP

 You must specify the drive for which would you like to add a DCP and the DCP name.

 On node2, you must configure at least one DCP for each drive that is already configured on node1.